-1. The competent judicial authority in the State requested to recognize or execute a decree shall, without reviewing the merits of the case, confine itself to ascertaining the compliance of the decree with the conditions provided for in this Agreement.
+1. The competent judicial authority in the Requested State to recognize or execute a judgment or decree shall, without reviewing the merits of the case, confine itself to ascertaining the compliance of the judgment or decree with the conditions provided for in this Agreement.

-2. The competent judicial authority in the Requested State shall, when necessary, in executing the decree, take the necessary action to notify the decree in the same manner as it would have done had it been passed in its own territory.
+2. The competent judicial authority in the Requested State shall, when necessary, in executing the judgment or decree, take the necessary action to notify the decree in the same manner as it would have done had it been passed in its own territory.

-3. The order for execution may be made for the whole or part of the decree, if the execution of such part of the decree is severable.
+3. The order for execution may be made for the whole or part of the judgment/ decree, if the execution of such part of the decree is severable.